mpenning/ssh_logger/README.md

 - It builds timestampped command logs, in UTC and your local timezone
 - It keeps ping logs from the SSH client
 - It keeps sniffer logs from the SSH client
-- It's wrapped into a (portable) binary executable
+- It's wrapped into a (portable) binary executable; build once, use many

 # License and Copyright